markhoney/indirect.link/README.md

 ## Modes

 There are two modes to the URLs.
+A simple mode, that can be used manually, and a mode that fully obscures the original URL.

 ### URL obscuration

-This simple mode allows people to manually edit a link by prepending it with this site's domain name and a forward slash - weak.link/.
+This simple mode allows people to manually edit a link by prepending it with this site's domain name and a forward slash - `weak.link/`.

 So for example, if we wanted to share a link to `https://misinformation.com/bad-page` safely, we could add `weak.link/` to the beginning of the URL, giving us `weak.link/https://misinformation.com/bad-page`.